 Even if you have an existing platform you love, dealmaking tools like Affinity for Salesforce can layer on top of your existing tech stack, like Salesforce CRM.
 Investing in the right tools helps eliminate the guesswork and streamline your entire deal origination strategy so you can build and manage your pipeline in one place.

-7. Automate deal sourcing workflows
+Automate deal sourcing workflows to eliminate manual work

 Every closed deal is the result of a lot of moving parts and interactions.
 This can leave room for error and for details to slip through the cracks.
 Automating required but repetitive actions in the dealmaking process can help firms close deals faster and more efficiently.